Article Table Of Contents

 - Hispanic or Latino

 We then calculated the HHI for each city by finding the racial breakdown of a city in percent terms, squaring them, and then adding the squares together.
-This left us with scores ranging from 3,706 (North Charleston) to 8,327 (North Myrtle Beach).
+This left us with scores ranging from 3,635 (North Charleston) to 8,171 (Tega Cay).

 Finally, we ranked each city based on the HHI with a lower score being more diverse than a high score.
-North Charleston took the distinction of being the most diverse, while North Myrtle Beach was the least diverse city.
+North Charleston took the distinction of being the most diverse, while Tega Cay was the least diverse city.
+You can download the data here.

 Read on for more information on how the cities in South Carolina ranked for diversity or, for a more general take on diversity in america, head over to our ranking of the most diverse cities in America.